Parker smart stores and micro markets sized for growing south metro properties.

 What footprint usually makes the most sense in Parker?

-The question in Parker is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Parker is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - Smart stores are a strong fit for Parker buildings that want a more premium amenity with room for drinks, snacks, fresh food, and essentials.